-Your SWOT analysis is such an important part of your strategic planning, as it provides you with the information you need to build on what you’re doing well and address the areas you’re not so great in.
+Your SWOT analysis is an important part of your strategic planning, as it provides you with the information you need to build on what you’re doing well and address the areas in which you’re not so great.
 It’s essentially a formalized way to get a clear picture of where your business stands.

 When you learn how to write a business plan SWOT analysis, you’re also able to identify potential threats and overcome them, as well as put your finger on any core competencies that require work.
 Think of it as a business self-critique.